-This project was started with the simple goal of offering opportunities for children of all walks of life.
-We firmly believe that every child should have the opportunity to better their own life and during the process, positively impact the lives of those they encounter.
+Future Champions Foundation was started with the simple goal of offering opportunities for children through academics and athletics.
+We firmly believe that every child should have the opportunity to better their own life and positively impact the lives of those they encounter.

 Togo Primary School Project

-Our first large scale project is the construction of a Primary School in the Northern Region of Togo, West Africa.
-The village primary school was built of mud and thatch which has sustained serious damage due to weather related erosion and lack of funds to repair or rebuild.
-This project will consist of building a permanent concrete block school with 7 classrooms, an office, bathrooms, power and water.
-Below are photos of their current facilities...visit our Media page to see updates on the progress of construction and other initiatives!
+This project started as the construction of a Primary School in the village of Bognarì in the Northern Region of Togo, West Africa.
+The previous school was built of mud and thatch and sustained serious damage due to weather related erosion.
+Because of this damage, a new facility was desperately needed.
+This project has consisted of building a permanent concrete block school with classrooms for grades 1-6, an office, library, two kindergarten classrooms and playground equipment.

 The country of Togo:

 - one of the 10 poorest countries in the WORLD

 - annual income is nearly $400 USD per capita

 - a teacher earns $2,500 USD per year

 The Village of Bognarì: